aristanetworks/atd-public/topologies/datacenter/labguides/source/cvp_cc.rst

 ************************************************************

 1. Log into the LabAccess jumpserver:

-    1. If starting from this lab module, type ``cvp`` at the prompt.
+   .. note:: If starting from this lab module, type ``cvp`` at the prompt.
 The script will configure all devices in the lab so you can complete this lab.

    Now we want to add several Loopbacks to each device using a Configlet Builder at the ‘Leaf’ level.

 |

 .. image:: images/cvp_cc/cvp_cc_1.gif